-"Talking head" on the DVD extras for the current editions of You're a Good Man, Charlie Brown; I Want a Dog for Christmas, Charlie Brown; and You're a Good Sport, Charlie Brown; and Bon Voyage, Charlie Brown.
+"Talking head" on the DVD extras for the current editions of You're a Good Man, Charlie Brown; I Want a Dog for Christmas, Charlie Brown; You're a Good Sport, Charlie Brown; and Bon Voyage, Charlie Brown.

 Moderated the 50th Anniversary Peanuts panel in the big room of the San Diego Comic-Con.